-Skin acts as the interface with the environment but unlike core temperature, skin temperature is not regulated (793) and varies across the body in response to the thermal environment (Figure 1) (104, 334).
-Mean skin temperature can nonetheless be categorized as cool ($<30^{\circ}$ C), warm (30-34.9°C) and hot (\geq 35°C) (837).
-The human body itself is generally divided in two main compartments with regards to temperature: the core and the shell (i.e. skin and peripheral tissues).
+Skin acts as the interface with the environment, but unlike core temperature, skin temperature is not regulated (28) and varies across the body in response to the thermal environment (FIGURE 1) (30, 31).
+Mean skin temperature can nonetheless be categorized as cool (<30°C), warm (30-34.9°C), and hot (\geq 35°C) (32).
+The human body itself is generally divided in two main compartments with regards to temperature: the core and the shell (i.e., skin and peripheral tissues).
 A third compartment is sometimes added to determine changes in body heat content, that of the muscle.
-Although measuring muscle temperature is invasive, the three-compartment model provides a more accurate estimate of mean body temperature during exercise (453).
+Although measuring muscle temperature is invasive, the three-compartment model provides a more accurate estimate of mean body temperature during exercise (33).

-Figure 1.
-Relationship between ambient temperature and rectal, foot, hand, head and mean skin temperature.
-These data indicate that changes in core temperature (i.e. rectal) are much smaller than those of the skin and extremities to changes in ambient temperature.
-Adapted with permission from Olesen (694).
+FIGURE 1.
+Relationship between ambient temperature and rectal, foot, hand, head, torso, and mean skin temperature at rest.
+These data indicate that changes in core temperature (i.e., rectal) are much smaller than those of the skin and extremities to changes in ambient temperature.
+Adapted with permission from Olesen (29).

-2.2 Behavioral and autonomic thermoregulation
+2.2.
+Behavioral and Autonomic Thermoregulation

 Body temperature regulation is accomplished through the parallel processes of behavioral and autonomic thermoregulation.
-Behavioral temperature regulation operates largely through conscious behavioral adjustments, which when in the heat includes a number of cool seeking behaviors such as standing in the shade, drinking cold beverages, pouring water over one's head and wearing light-colored clothing.
-Adjustments in work rate during exercise in the heat have also been suggested to constitute behavioral adjustments that contribute to regulate body temperature (310).
-Thermoregulatory behavior decreases the requirement for autonomic responses (866), which operate through physiological processes that are independent of conscious voluntary behavior.
-These responses include the control of vasomotor (i.e. cutaneous vasodilation) and sudomotor (i.e. sweating) function in the heat, along with metabolic heat production (i.e. shivering) and vasomotor function (i.e. cutaneous vasoconstriction) in cold environments.
-A negative-feedback system is typically described as the regulatory system mediating autonomic thermoregulatory responses.
+Behavioral temperature regulation operates largely through conscious behavioral adjustments, which when in the heat includes a number of cool-seeking behaviors such as standing in the shade, drinking cold beverages, pouring water over one's head, and wearing light-colored clothing.
+Adjustments in work rate during exercise in the heat have also been suggested to constitute behavioral adjustments that contribute to regulate body temperature (34).
+Thermoregulatory behavior decreases the requirement for autonomic responses (35), which operate through physiological processes that are independent of conscious voluntary behavior.
+These responses include the control of vasomotor (i.e., cutaneous vasodilation) and sudomotor (i.e., sweating) function in the heat, along with metabolic heat production (i.e., shivering) and vasomotor function (i.e., cutaneous vasoconstriction) in cold environments.
+A negativefeedback system is typically described as the regulatory system mediating autonomic thermoregulatory responses.
 This physiological control system produces graded responses according to disturbances in a regulated variable: body core temperature.
 The magnitude of change in autonomic responses is proportional to displacement of the regulated variable in relation to its set point.
 Such control structures are called proportional-control systems.
-In humans, central (i.e. brain, spinal column, and gastrointestinal tract) and peripheral (i.e. skin) thermoreceptors provide afferent input to thermoregulatory centers located in the hypothalamus, where it is compared to the set point (394, 411).
+In humans, central (i.e., brain, spinal column, and gastrointestinal tract) and peripheral (i.e., skin) thermoreceptors provide afferent input to thermoregulatory centers located in the hypothalamus, where it is compared with the set point (36, 37).
 The set point is purely a mathematical concept used to describe the thermal control of effector responses and does not imply a particular neural model of thermoregulation or set temperature.
-Rather, it describes different recruitment stages within the magnitude of a load error, which is the difference between the input and set point (352).
-As such, central and peripheral thermoreceptors send information to a central integrator, located in the pre-optic anterior hypothalamus (130).
-This integrator generates a thermal command signal to regulate sweating, skin vasodilation and vasoconstriction.
-For example, heat loss mechanisms are activated during a rise in core body temperature, whilst a decline in body core temperature results in the activation of mechanisms that conserve or produce heat (411).
-The notion of central integration is supported by data describing the ratio of the contributions from core and skin temperature inputs in controlling sudomotor (4:1 to 20:1; (114, 634, 946, 1050)) and vasomotor (3:1 to 5:1; (114, 181, 324)) responses.
-These responses can also be altered by factors such as circadian rhythm, fever, menstrual cycle phase and heat acclimation (352, 935).
+Rather, it describes different recruitment stages within the magnitude of a load error, which is the difference between the input and set point (38).
+As such, central and peripheral thermoreceptors send information to a central integrator, located in the preoptic anterior hypothalamus (39).
+This integrator generates a thermal command signal to regulate sweating, skin vasodilation, and vasoconstriction.
+For example, heat loss mechanisms are activated during a rise in core body temperature, while a decline in body core temperature results in the activation of mechanisms that conserve or produce heat (37).
+The notion of central integration is supported by data describing the ratio of the contributions from core and skin temperature inputs in controlling sudomotor [4:1 to 20:1 (40-43)] and vasomotor [3:1 to 5:1 (40, 44, 45)] responses.
+These responses can also be altered by factors such as circadian rhythm, fever, menstrual cycle phase, and heat acclimation (38, 46).